Born: November 14, 1840 - Paris, France

 "For me, a landscape does not exist in its own right, since its appearance changes at every moment; but the surrounding atmosphere brings it to life - the light and the air which vary continually.
 For me, it is only the surrounding atmosphere which gives subjects their true value."

-Claude Monet was among the leaders of the French Impressionist movement of the 1870s and 1880s.
-His 1873 painting Impression, Sunrise gave the style its name, and as an inspirational talent and a personality, he was crucial in bringing its adherents together.
-Inspired in the 1860s by the Realists' interest in painting in the open air, Monet would later bring the technique to one of its most famous pinnacles with his so-called series paintings, in which his observations of the same subject, viewed at various times of the day, were captured in numerous sequences of paintings.
+Claude Monet was the leader of the French Impressionist movement, literally giving the movement its name.
+As an inspirational talent and personality, he was crucial in bringing its adherents together.
+Interested in painting in the open air and capturing natural light, Monet would later bring the technique to one of its most famous pinnacles with his series paintings, in which his observations of the same subject, viewed at various times of the day, were captured in numerous sequences of paintings.
 Masterful as a colorist and as a painter of light and atmosphere, his later work often achieved a remarkable degree of abstraction, and this has recommended him to subsequent generations of abstract painters.